gitlabhq/gitlabhq/doc/administration/high_availability/alpha_database.md

       $ echo -n 'PASSWORD+USERNAME' | md5sum
       ``
     * In the rest of the documentation we will refer to this hash as `PGBOUNCER_PASSWORD_HASH`
+  * This password will be stored in the following locations
+    * `/etc/gitlab/gitlab.rb`: hashed, and in plain text
+    * `/var/opt/gitlab/pgbouncer/pg_auth`: hashed
+* User information for the Repmgr service
+  * The service runs under the same system account as the database by default.
+  * The service requires a superuser database account be generated for it.
+This defaults to `gitlab_repmgr`
+* User information for the Consul service
+  * The consul service runs under a dedicated system account by default, `gitlab-consul`.
+In the rest of the documentation we will refer to this username as `CONSUL_USERNAME`
+  * There will be a database user created with read only access to the repmgr database
+  * Password for the database user.
+In the rest of the documentation we will refer to this password as `CONSUL_DATABASE_PASSWORD`
+  * Password hash for `gitlab-consul` service
+    * This should be generated from `gitlab-consul` username and password pair
+    * Generate the hash with:
+      ``
+      $ echo -n 'PASSWORD+USERNAME' | md5sum
+      ``
+    * In the rest of the documentation we will refer to this hash as `CONSUL_PASSWORD_HASH`
+  * This password will be stored in the following locations
+    * '/etc/gitlab/gitlab.rb`: hashed
+    * '/var/opt/gitlab/pgbouncer/pg_auth': hashed
+    * '/var/opt/gitlab/gitlab-consul/.pgpass': plaintext
 * The number of nodes in the database cluster.
   * When configuring PostgreSQL, we will set `max_wal_senders` to one more than this number.
 This is used to prevent replication from using up all of the available database connections.